ameli/special_functions/docs/besselj.rst

    :type: int
    :value: 0

-   Order of derivative of Bessel function.
+   The order :math:`n` of the derivative of Bessel function.
+Zero indicates no derivative.

    * For the *Python* interface, the default value is ``0`` and this argument may not be provided.
    * For the *Cython* interfaces, no default value is defined and this argument should be provided.